-- HPC systems have always used Unix - vendors (DEC, SUN, Cray, IBM, SGI, ...) all wrote their own version - Now dominated by Linux (of various flavours) - Most HPC vendors modify a commercial Linux distro (RedHat or SUSe) and tailor to their own system. - Many commodity clusters run a free Linux distro (CentOS is particularly popular). - Only IBM Power systems still use vendor Unix (AIX) - 3 HPC systems in the June 2016 Top500 do not use Linux - Windows really not used for HPC - No systems in the June 2016 Top500 list use Windows
+- HPC systems have always used Unix - vendors (DEC, SUN, Cray, IBM, SGI, ...) all wrote their own version - Now dominated by Linux (of various flavours) - Most HPC vendors modify a commercial Linux distro (RedHat or SUSe) and tailor to their own system. - Many commodity clusters run a free Linux distro (CentOS is particularly popular). - All systems in the top500 now use Linux - IBM used their own AIX Unix until around 2017